 Also, there wonderful folks drain you.
 They sap your strength to chase other prospects.
 They take more than you need to give and that is very, very bad for you and your business.

-Take the easy path and BLOW THEM OFF!
+Take the easy path and blow them off!

 It’s a lot easier to work with appreciative, pleasant, grateful people.
 Remember, leave the challenges to your competitors!

-Now, one of the things we hear a lot is, “Well, that’s so easy for you to say, because you have a constant flow of prospective clients/customers/patients.
+Now, one of the things we hear a lot is, “Well, that’s so easy for you to say, because you have a constant flow of prospective customers.
 I just can’t afford to walk out on them, not when I have a limited base.
 What do you have to say to that?”

 I don’t think I have to say much, because you’ve given yourself the answer!

-When you use the marketing techniques you’re learning here, the ones we use to run our own business, you’ll see that you will never accept an asshole as a client/customer/patient because you will have so many people to work with you couldn’t care less if you blow someone off.
+When you use the marketing techniques you’re learning here, the ones we use to run our own business, you’ll see that you will never accept an asshole as a customer because you will have so many people to work with you couldn’t care less if you blow someone off.